senceralp01/Currency_ApiApp/README.md

 You can convert from one currency to another.

-This application has been developed in order to master theese techniques and technologies used in this project: ES6+, fetch-then, JSON data, DOM manipulation, working with API service (exchangerate-api.com)
+This application has been developed in order to master these techniques and technologies used in the project: ES6+, fetch-then, JSON data, DOM manipulation, working with API service (exchangerate-api.com)

 Bootstrap has been used for design.